Last updated July 20, 2026 — pricing and features re-verified

 The best Opus Clip alternatives in 2026

 OpusClip is the category default and genuinely good at what it was built for: turning a finished upload or podcast into a stack of captioned shorts.
-People go looking for an alternative for one of three concrete reasons — per-minute credits get expensive at volume, the auto-reframe is podcast-tuned and mis-frames anything that isn't a talking head, or it's upload-first with no live capture and no chat signal.
+Three specific frustrations push people to look elsewhere: the per-minute credit meter runs up fast at scale, the reframe was trained on talking heads so it mangles anything that isn't one, and the whole thing assumes an uploaded file — no live capture, nothing reading chat.
 The right replacement depends on which of those actually made you leave, so this is organized by use case, not by a single winner.
-We build ClipMe, and we've listed it only where it genuinely wins: live streams, Kick, and chat-driven moment detection.
+ClipMe is ours, so treat the placement as biased — we've kept it to the rows it actually earns: live streams, Kick, and moment detection driven by chat.
+Not sure which of those you are?
+The source-by-source matrix below routes you in a single line.

 Clipping Kick streams specifically?
 For the live-vs-VOD breakdown aimed at streamers replacing OpusClip, see the best Opus Clip alternative for Kick.